sauvc/rulebook/rulebook.md

 | 2 | Flare Pinger     | [RJE International Pinger Model No. ULB-362B/37.5 kHz](http://www.rjeint.com/wp-content/uploads/2017/01/ULB-362-ULB-362PL-Manual.pdf).|

 ![flare](img/flare.jpg)
-<div style="text-align:center"> Figure 10.
+<div class="caption"> Figure 10.
 Side-view of the flare. </div>

 <br>

 ![flare](img/flare-2-2016.jpg)
-<div style="text-align:center"> Figure 11.
+<div class="caption"> Figure 11.
 Picture of the flare from 2016 Competition.</div>

 <br>

 ![flare](img/flare-2016.jpg)
-<div style="text-align:center"> Figure 12.
+<div class="caption"> Figure 12.
 Picture of the flare from 2016 Competition.</div>

 ### Surfacing
-Breaching the surface any point during the mission causes <span style="text-decoration:underline; color: #35b720;"><em>end of the current attempt</em></span>.
+Breaching the surface any point during the mission causes <span class="end"><em>end of the current attempt</em></span>.
 The team may wish to retry if they still have time left.

-When the AUV surfaces, and the current attempt comes to an end, the total points for that attempt will be computed based on the tasks accomplished and the timing bonus and a <span style="text-decoration:underline; color: #21a796;"><strong>5 Points</strong></span> bonus for ending.
+When the AUV surfaces, and the current attempt comes to an end, the total points for that attempt will be computed based on the tasks accomplished and the timing bonus and a <span class="points"><strong>5 Points</strong></span> bonus for ending.

 ### Aborting
-At any time during the mission, current attempt can be <span style="text-decoration:underline; color: #bd1717;"><em>aborted</em></span>, by indicating to the Game Master.
+At any time during the mission, current attempt can be <span class="abort"><em>aborted</em></span>, by indicating to the Game Master.
 The divers would then retreive the AUV back to the starting zone.
 The timing for the current attempt is stopped at the time of indication.
 The team may wish to retry if they still have time left.

 In the case of an aborted attempt, the team would be awarded the points for all previously successfully completed tasks during the current attempt.

 ### Automatic Abort
-If the AUV touches the bottom or the side walls of the pool for **a cumulative time of more than 10 seconds**, the current attempt would be automatically <span style="text-decoration:underline; color: #bd1717;"><em>aborted</em></span>.
+If the AUV touches the bottom or the side walls of the pool for **a cumulative time of more than 10 seconds**, the current attempt would be automatically <span class="abort"><em>aborted</em></span>.
 The divers would then retreive the AUV back to the starting zone.
 The team may wish to retry if they still have time left.

 In the case of an automatic aborted attempt, the team would be awarded the points for all previously successfully completed tasks during the attempt.

 ### Timing Bonus

-At the <span style="text-decoration:underline; color: #35b720;"><em>end of an attempt</em></span>, as long as the AUV has successfully completed **2 tasks**, the Navigation task and any other task, bonus points proportional to the remaining time will be awarded in accordance with the following formula.
+At the <span class="end"><em>end of an attempt</em></span>, as long as the AUV has successfully completed **2 tasks**, the Navigation task and any other task, bonus points proportional to the remaining time will be awarded in accordance with the following formula.

 `Bonus points = (900 - RUN_TIME) • 0.03`